Where To Next?

 "Up...what do you mean...UP!"
 I could kill him!
 I know what this call is about!
 I'm wide awake, and there is NO WAY I'm going back to sleep!

 6:05 am the phone rings again.
 Paul answers this time; it's the recruiter for the Muncie job.
 "Muncie is ready to do an interview.
 Have you talked to Zach?"

 Paul says, "No," and gets transferred to Zach.

 TO BAD MUNCIE, I'M GOING TO MAUI!!!

-The catch was...We had to be on a plane in 6 days.
-Paul still had to finish his last day in Missoula, we had to pack the cars, drive them over 1800 miles home, unpack, condense everything down to two suitcases and hop a plane by the next Thursday.
-And, I though I was stressed out before!
+We have to be on a plane in 6 days.
+Paul still has to finish his last day in Missoula; we have to pack the two cars, drive them over 1800 miles home, unpack, condense everything down to two suitcases and hop a plane by the next Thursday.
+And, I thought I was stressed out before!

 I am the 8th photographer in 4 generations of my family.
-Back in 2006, my husband accepted a job traveling and I jumped at the chance to go with him.
-We have spent the last 11+ years traveling the United States.
+Back in 2006, my husband accepted a job traveling, and I jumped at the chance to go with him.